PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

-Product analytics tools in PostHog are closely integrated with other tools, such as feature flags and session replays.
-You can, for example, use a Trends insight to examine the performance of a particular metric and, by clicking on a point in the graph, see a sample of the persons who have contributed to it.
-You can even jump directly to their session replays to see the event as it occurs.
+Product analytics in PostHog is closely integrated with other tools, such as feature flags and session replays.
+You can, for example, use a Trends insight to examine the performance of a particular metric, click on a point in the graph to see users who contributed to it, and then jump directly to their session replay to see what they did.

 If you prefer, you can also do this in reverse by filtering for session replays where particular events occur and creating dynamic playlists.
 We cover these session replay features in greater depth below.

 > **PostHog ships weirdly fast.** New features ship very regularly, so to keep up to date with our latest updates check [the weekly changelog](/blog/changelog).
 Or, take a look at what we’re planning in [our public roadmap](/roadmap)!

-### Session replays
+### Session replay

-Both PostHog and FullStory include session replay tools, but the same difference as before is also true here.
-FullStory is _primarily_ a session replay tool, while PostHog has a much broader vision.
-As a result of its speciality in this area FullStory has some additional features over PostHog — though the gap isn’t as large as you may think…
+FullStory is _primarily_ a session replay tool, while PostHog is all-in-one platform.
+FullStory's specialism means it has some extra features compared to Posthog, though the gap isn’t as large as you may imagine... and it's closing fast.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">